Abish Kekilbayev: Early life and career

 Born in the village of Ondy, Kekilbayev graduated from the philological faculty of the Al-Farabi Kazakh National University in 1962.
 He then began his career as a literary employee of the newspaper Qazaq adebieti.

-From 1963 to 1965, he was the head of the department of literature and art of the editorial office of the newspaper "Leninshil zhas".
+From 1963 to 1965, he was the head of the department of literature and art of the editorial office of the Leninshil jas newspaper.
 Then he worked in the repertoire and editorial board of the Kazakh SSR Ministry of Culture.
 In the period from 1968 to 1970, Kekilbayev served in the Central Asian Military District in the ranks of the Soviet Army.
 During his service, he took part in the border conflict near Lake Zhalanashkol between Soviet border guards and Chinese military personnel.

 After joining the Central Committee of the Communist Party of Kazakhstan in 1975, Kekilbaev published a number of essays in the spirit of communist propaganda.
 When discussing the new 1977 Constitution of the Soviet Union, he instead criticized the Constitution of the United States in the newspaper Socialist Kazakhstan where Kekilbaev wrote saying "Soviet people understand the draft of the new Constitution of the USSR as a new achievement of human thought in the persistent struggle for justice, as a new contribution to the consistent teaching of Marxism-Leninism."

 For the next five years, Kekilbayev was the chief editor of the script of the board of the Kazakhfilm Aimanov film studio.
-In this work, Kekilbayev put a lot of effort, effort and creative inspiration into the creation of screen versions of "Gray Fierce/Kok Serik", "Shot at the Kara Pass" by Mukhtar Auezov and other films, which are mutually recognized by Kazakh and Kyrgyz filmmakers as joint screen works.
-With his direct participation at this studio, films such "Kyz Zhibek", "The End of the Ataman", "Gray Lyuty/Kok Serik", "Trans-Siberian Express" and others, rightfully included in the golden fund of Kazakh cinematography and in the history of world cinema were created.
+In this work, Kekilbayev put a lot of effort, effort and creative inspiration into the creation of screen versions of Kok Serik and Shot at the Kara Pass by Mukhtar Auezov and other films, which are mutually recognized by Kazakh and Kyrgyz filmmakers as joint screen works.
+With his direct participation at this studio, films such Qyz Jibek, The End of the Ataman, Kok Serik, Trans-Siberian Express and others, rightfully included in the golden fund of Kazakh cinematography and in the history of world cinema were created.
 By that time, Kekilbayev for a number of years was in charge of the fiction sector of the culture department of the Central Committee of the Communist Party of Kazakhstan.
 While working as the Kazakh SSR Deputy Minister, he put a lot of effort and effort into the construction of the Central State Museum of Kazakhstan, the Central Concert Hall and other cultural objects that significantly enriched the spiritual life and architectural appearance of Alma-Ata.